-Because of lagging insulin levels, diabetics have an excess of glucose in the bloodstream.
-Over time excessive blood glucose levels can damage major organs throughout the body, including the eyes, heart, and kidneys.
-Unmanaged diabetes can increase the risk of cardiovascular disease, stroke, nerve damage, blindness and kidney failure.
+Because of lagging insulin levels, people with diabetes have an excess of glucose in the bloodstream.
+Over time excessive blood glucose levels can damage significant organs throughout the body, including the eyes, heart, and kidneys.
+Unmanaged diabetes can increase the risk of cardiovascular disease, stroke, nerve damage, blindness, and kidney failure.

 Types of Diabetes

 Type 2 diabetes is the most common form of the disorder.
 It develops when either the pancreas does not produce adequate insulin or the body cannot properly utilize the insulin that is being released.
-Genetic influences make some people more vulnerable to Type 2 diabetes, but lifestyle factors such as obesity, poor nutrition and a lack of physical exercise are what usually trigger its onset.
+Genetic influences make some people more vulnerable to Type 2 diabetes.
+Lifestyle factors such as obesity, poor nutrition, and a lack of physical exercise are what usually trigger its onset.
 Through lifestyle modifications, the symptoms of Type 2 diabetes can often (but not always) be managed without insulin therapy.

-Gestational diabetes only occurs in pregnant women, and will only be diagnosed if they’ve never suffered from diabetes before.
-Gestational diabetes causes glucose levels to rise during the the time a fetus is in the womb, and if left untreated can cause the unborn child to develop health complications immediately or later in life.
+Gestational diabetes only occurs in pregnant women, and will only be diagnosed if they’ve never had diabetes before.
+Gestational diabetes causes glucose levels to rise during the time a fetus is in the womb.
+If left untreated, it can cause the unborn child to develop health complications immediately or later in life.

 Type 2 diabetes does not develop overnight.
-A person is usually in a pre-diabetic stage—when his or her glucose levels are higher than normal but not as high as that of a diabetic—for some time before he or she develops type 2 diabetes.
+A person is usually in a pre-diabetic stage—when his or her glucose levels are higher than usual but not as high as that of a person with diabetes—for some time before he or she develops type 2 diabetes.

 As many as 86 million Americans suffer from prediabetes.
 They are at a greater risk of developing Type 2 diabetes than people whose blood sugar levels are within the normal range.